tchbnl/telcheck/README.md

 A future release will hide the output (unless --verbose is used) and show a simple PASS/FAIL (with message).

+**Why is Gmail marked as unreliable?**

+Gmail doesn't (AFAICT) do traditional blocks where it simply kills the connection.
+It'll flag a message in transit instead.
+I throw it in here because I guess I should, but don't rely on this tool for Gmail blocks.
+You'll want to send an actual message and check the logs.

 **Wasn't there another telcheck?**

 No. It never existed.
 You're mistaken.
 Seek help.